simula-lab/simula-friendly-slugs-for-arabic-sites/readme.txt

 == Screenshots ==

-1. ٍThe settings user-interface
+1. ٍscreenshot-1.png – The settings user-interface
-2. The slug of a post with an Arabic title with the transliteration option selected
+2. ٍscreenshot-2.png - The slug of a post with an Arabic title with the transliteration option selected
-3. The slug of a post with an Arabic title with the translation option selected
+3. ٍscreenshot-3.png - The slug of a post with an Arabic title with the translation option selected

 == Changelog ==

-= 1.0 =
+= 1.0.0 =
 * This is the first version

 == Upgrade Notice ==

-= 1.0 =
+= 1.0.0 =

 == Frequently Asked Questions ==

 = Does the plugin have an effect on the public facing side of non-Arabic sites? =

 Only if the method was set to anything other than "No Change" and the post title was in Arabic.

+= Does it work with custom post types? =

+Yes